 The white-tailed eagle

-The white-tailed eagle (Haliaeetus albicilla) is one the largest bird of prey found along the ricers in Europe.
+The white-tailed eagle (Haliaeetus albicilla) is one the largest bird of prey found along the rivers in Europe.
 It is the ruler of the sky of the floodplains.

 They are widespread in Europe and Asia.
 Northern populations are partially migratory and southern populations are permanent residents.